kjvonly/kjvonly.bible/docs/mental-models/01_+page.svelte.md

 ```

 ## html
-The html simple renders each `Pane` to the DOM if the `Pane` was not deleted.
+The html simply renders each `Pane` to the DOM if the `Pane` was not deleted.

 ```html
 <div class="flex h-[100vh] w-full flex-col">